leximari/post/Readme.md

         sudo post -h
         sudo post -i zile

-If you have questions, email me at <tchacex@gmail.com>.
+If you have questions, email me at <achace@student.gsu.edu>.